Paddy Lane (footballer): Club career

 Having previously played for Blackburn Rovers at youth level, Lane came through Hyde United's youth academy, and started his senior career at the club.
 He joined Farsley Celtic of the National League North on a one-month loan in November 2020, and returned to the club on a second month-long loan the following month.
 He made 9 appearances across his two loan spells at Farsley Celtic.
 Having scored 13 goals in 67 appearances in all competitions for Hyde United, Lane signed for EFL League One club Fleetwood Town on a two-year deal for an undisclosed fee in summer 2021.
 He made his debut for the club on 11 September 2021 as a substitute in a 4–2 win away to Rotherham United, and scored his first goal for the club on 25 September when he "cut inside and fired a fine finish into the far corner" to equalise in a 2–2 draw with Cambridge United.
 He was named in the club's starting line-up for their following match on 28 September – a 1–1 draw with Milton Keynes Dons.
 In December 2021, he signed a new contract with the club until the summer of 2024, with the option to extend the contract by a year.
 After two goals and an assist in January 2022, he was nominated for the EFL League One Player of the Month award for that month, but lost to Michael Smith of Rotherham United.
 Lane ended his first season in professional football by winning the EFL League One Young Player of the Year award.
 He was also awarded the Fleetwood Town Supporters' Player of the Year Award.

+In January 2023 Lane joined Portsmouth.
+He scored his first goal for the club on 7 May 2023 against Wycombe Wanderers.